No time to bake from scratch, but still want to call a challah your own? Change up your own or store-bought challah dough with these three toppings.

 When Is It Ready to Bake?

-If you are buying it fresh from your supermarket, it really depends what hour they removed it from the freezer and the time that you bought it.
+If you are buying it fresh from your supermarket, it really depends on when they removed it from the freezer and the time that you bought it.
 You want it to double in size.

 I let it rise right in the loose bag that it came in.